An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Abstract

 \section{Abstract}

-In this paper we construct an additive basis for the cohomology ring of a regular nilpotent Hessenberg variety which is obtained by extending all Poincar\'e duals of smaller regular nilpotent Hessenberg varieties.
-In particular, all of the Poincar\'e duals of smaller regular nilpotent Hessenberg varieties in the given regular nilpotent Hessenberg variety are linearly independent.
+In this paper we construct an additive basis for the cohomology ring of a regular nilpotent Hessenberg variety which is obtained by extending all Poincar\'e duals of smaller regular nilpotent Hessenberg subvarieties.
+In particular, all of the Poincar\'e duals of smaller regular nilpotent Hessenberg subvarieties are linearly independent.